 One thing you need to know is that you have a limited time period in which to sue if your doctor made a mistake.
 This time period is called the statute of limitations.
 In Pennsylvania and New Jersey that is a two year period.
 In New York, the time period is two and a half years.
 There are exceptions for children, and also for people who did not discover the malpractice right away.
-The discovery rule, as it is called, can be an uphill battle, so it is best that you call as early as possible.
+The discovery rule, as it is called, can be an uphill battle, so it is best that you contact us as early as possible.
 Also, the more time you give your lawyer to make your case, the better.
 If you do not file suit in time, you are completely barred from suing.

 Let Lowenthal & Abrams Help You

 When you contact us, we will discuss your case with you and give you an honest opinion.
 There is no charge for the consultation and no fee unless we obtain compensation for you.
 Our number is 888-979-7298.